EnzoBnl/enzobnl/cmd.md

 grep 'alias' /home/foo/.bashrc
 # find/xargs/cat/grep/wc to count the number of lines containing 'abc' in all python files contained in cwd
 find . -type f -name '*.py' | xargs cat | grep 'abc' | wc -l
-# or using `command` (that executes command and replaces new lines by spaces in its stddout before inlining it in wrapping command)
+# or using `subcommand` (that executes subcommand and replaces new lines by spaces in its stddout before inlining it in wrapping command)
 cat `find . -type f -name '*.py'` | grep 'abc' | wc -l
 # change default jdk: in .bashrc:
 export JAVA_HOME=/opt/java/<jdk>